leepeuker/docker-web-env/README.md

 # Docker environment for php web development
 This is a docker enviroment for php web development and handling one or multiple websites.
-Easy way for obtaining ssl certificates via [Let's Encrypt](https://letsencrypt.org/) and Xdbug included.
+Easy way for obtaining ssl certificates via [Let's Encrypt](https://letsencrypt.org/) included.

 #### Containers
 - nginx [latest]
-- php-fpm [7.2]
+- php-fpm [7.2] (Xdebug included)
 - mysql [5.7]

 #### Installation and configuration